Irrotational Contact Fields: Comparative Analysis of the Convex Approximations

-Since the models presented in this work \emph{regularize} friction, transition between stiction and sliding occurs at a finite value of slip velocity.
-For the Lagged and Similar models, this transition is parameterized by the \emph{regularization parameter} $\varepsilon_s$ in \eqref{eq:regularized_friction}, and it is fixed by the user to a value $v_s$ which here we call the \emph{stiction tolerance}.
+Since the models in this work \emph{regularize} friction, the transition between stiction and sliding occurs at a finite slip velocity.
+For Lagged and Similar models, this transition is parameterized by $\varepsilon_s$ in \eqref{eq:regularized_friction}, and it is fixed by the user to a value $v_s$ which we call the \emph{stiction tolerance}.

-For SAP we see from \eqref{eq:sap_friction_regularization} that stick-slip transitions occur at a magnitude of slip equal to
+For SAP, we see from \eqref{eq:sap_friction_regularization} that stick-slip transitions occur at a magnitude of slip equal to

-where we used the fact that SAP uses $R_t = \sigma\,\text{w}$, with $\text{w}$ a diagonal approximation of the Delassus operator \cite{bib:castro2022unconstrained} (the effective inverse \emph{mass} of the contact).
+where we used the fact that SAP uses $R_t = \sigma\,\text{w}$, with $\text{w}$ a diagonal approximation of the Delassus operator \cite{bib:castro2022unconstrained} (the \emph{effective inverse mass} of the contact).
 The dimensionless parameter $\sigma$ is set to $\sigma=10^{-3}$, a good trade-off between numerical conditioning and a tight approximation of stiction, as required for the simulation of manipulation applications in robotics.
 Refer to \cite{bib:castro2022unconstrained} for a thorough study of SAP's properties.